-Build and implement aviation safety management programs in aviation related CO1 organizations.
-Explain the importance of human factor and thereby build human factor training for their organization to reduce accidents and incidents occurring because of CO2 human factor.
-Formulate and implement aviation safety management programs and to prepare CO3 accident and incident reports.
+CO1 Build and implement aviation safety management programs in aviation related organizations.
+CO2 Explain the importance of human factor and thereby build human factor training for their organization to reduce accidents and incidents occurring because of human factor.
+CO3 Formulate and implement aviation safety management programs and to prepare accident and incident reports.
 CO4 Plan and schedule maintenance activities for the aircrafts.
 CO5 Understand maintain the airport certification manual and to conduct airport and helipad inspection program.

-- 1. Richard H. Wood 'Aviation Safety Programs A Management Handbook'' SIU Press, 1986. - 2.
-Alan J. Stolzer, John J. Goglia, "Safety Management Systems in Aviation", Routledge 2nd edition, 2015 reduced to 50.
+- 1. Richard H. Wood 'Aviation Safety Programs A Management Handbook" SIU Press, 1986. - 2.
+Alan J. Stolzer, John J. Goglia, "Safety Management Systems in Aviation", Routledge 2nd edition, 2015 Reference books: - 1.
+Shari Stamford Krause, "Aircraft Safety: Accident Investigations, Analyses& Applications", McGraw-Hill Education Second Edition, 2003.

+SEE Question paper is to be set for 100 marks and the marks scored will be proportionately reduced to 50.
 There will be two full questions (with a maximum of four sub questions) from each module carrying 20 marks each.
 Students are required to answer any five full questions choosing at least one full question from each module.